PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_music.md

 > For different `x`s, the output will be different.
 But still, the relation between all outputs
 > are dictated by this base `3<n> + 4`.
 >
-> IMPORTANT: I'm not saying the mathematical relations of music are linear functions.
+> Note: I'm not saying the mathematical relations of music are linear functions.

 So let's investigate this mathematical underlying concepts of music!!!